 - Chronic abdominal pain.
 Adhesions can adhere to abdominal organs or tissues causing a pulling, painful sensation.

 - Infertility.
-C-Section adhesions can interfere with future fertility.
-There’s about a 20% risk.
+There’s about a 20% risk that C-Section adhesions can interfere with future fertility.

 For women who experience extensive pain or have fertility issues from c-section adhesions and scar tissue complications, additional surgery to remove the adhesions can help.